South African Class 6Z 2-6-4: Bridle casting

 Good though the 6th Class 4-6-0 locomotives were, the requirement grew for larger and more powerful engines.
 At the time, it was becoming increasingly apparent that such locomotives would require fireboxes with appreciably larger grate areas.
 This was not possible with the existing type of frame on a Cape gauge locomotive where the firebox was arranged between the rearmost coupled wheels.
 Longer fireboxes were impractical since it would be accompanied by greater fatigue to firemen as well as difficulties in design.
 To arrange the firebox over the coupled wheels would be unsuitable for adoption on larger locomotives, given the limitation on the maximum height of the boiler centreline above the railhead which was in vogue at the time.

 To overcome this problem, CGR Chief Locomotive Superintendent H.M.
-Beatty prepared designs for a new locomotive with a 2-6-2 wheel arrangement of which the frame terminated in front of the firebox, where it connected to a casting termed the "bridle casting".
+Beatty prepared designs for a new locomotive with a 2-6-2 wheel arrangement of which the frame terminated in front of the firebox, where it connected to a casting termed the 'bridle casting'.
 This casting extended out on either side and had wider spaced frames attached to its rear, which allowed a wider and deeper firebox with an interior width of 49+1/4 in.

 Because of the widened frames, trailing carrier wheels were incorporated to take the weight of the firebox.
 Unlike usual practice, they were not arranged as a bissel truck, but the outside axle boxes worked in hornblocks bolted to the frames.
+The arrangement (in UIC terms) was thus a 1′C1 rather than a 1′C1′.
 The result was that the fixed wheelbase was extended backwards beyond that of the coupled wheels.
 Since the coupled wheels were also located further forward to accommodate the deeper firebox, the two-axle pilot bogie was replaced by a single axle bissel truck.

 This was the first time that such a method of widening the frame had been used and it proved to be so successful that it was copied widely by both the Natal Government Railways (NGR) and the Central South African Railways (CSAR) in their subsequent locomotive designs.
 The one disadvantage of the bridle casting was that it proved prone to serious damage in even minor collisions.
 The design was applied to South African locomotives for many years to come, until boiler centre lines were raised to a height which permitted the main frames to be reduced in depth and therefore to continue right through to the rear buffer beam.